fishtree-attempt/simple-linear-regression-public-health/episodes/05-predictionSLR.md

 Using the `predict()` function brings two advantages.
 First, when calculating multiple predictions, we are saved the effort of inserting multiple values into our model manually and doing the calculations.
 Secondly, `predict()` returns 95% confidence intervals around the predictions, giving us a sense of the uncertainty around the predictions.

-To use `predict()`, we need to create a `data.frame` with the explanatory variable values for which we wish to have mean predictions from the model.
-We do this using the `data.frame()` function.
+To use `predict()`, we need to create a `tibble` with the explanatory variable values for which we wish to have mean predictions from the model.
+We do this using the `tibble()` function.
 Note that the column name must correspond to the name of the explanatory variable in the model, i.e. `Height`.
-In the code below, we create a `data.frame` with the values 150, 160, 170 and 180.
-We then provide `predict` with this `data.frame`, alongside the model from which we wish to have predictions and `interval = "confidence"` to obtain 95% confidence intervals.
+In the code below, we create a `tibble` with the values 150, 160, 170 and 180.
+We then provide `predict()` with this `tibble`, alongside the model from which we wish to have predictions and `interval = "confidence"` to obtain 95% confidence intervals.

 We see that the model predicts and average weight of 64.88 kg for an individual with a height of 150 cm, with a 95% confidence interval of [63.90, 65.87].